 Almost as easy as lowering a box into a manhole, wastewater and sewage samples can be retrieved, then chemically analyzed.

-Because the COVID-causing SARS COV-2 virus leaves an identifying genetic fingerprint, uncovering evidence of its presence can give health care officials a multi-day head start before an outbreak in a certain area.
-In fact, testing can be city-wide, neighbourhood-specific, eventually even building-centric (such as a hospital or long-term care facility).
+Because the COVID-causing SARS COV-2 virus leaves an identifying genetic fingerprint in waste particulates, uncovering evidence of its presence can give health care officials a broad reading on contagion levels and an outbreak in a certain area.
+Testing can be city-wide, neighbourhood-specific, eventually even building-centric (such as a hospital or long-term care facility), but it does not identify individual cases or contagion carriers.
+It does not discriminate between residents, visitors and shift workers in a catchment area.
+And the technique is generally recommended as a supplement, not an alternative, to case specific techniques such as PCR or RAT COVID tests.

 Even before hitting the water, as it were, other vital signs from healthy (or un-) humans can be tracked using the Heart Seat, a new cloud-connected toilet seat that can track a user’s blood pressure, blood oxygen levels and other heart data.